What support services are available to me if I am self-isolating at home or teaching moves to online?

 All of our Student Support services are still available for you to access.
 Our staff are here to help and assist you but via email and telephone calls and virtual appointments instead.
-If you need support from your PT, LT, Medical Welfare Officer, College Counsellors, Safeguarding Leads, Additional Learning Support and Careers, please send them an email and let them know what you need.
+If you need support from your PT, LT, Medical Welfare Officer, College Counsellors, Safeguarding Leads, Learning Mentors, SENCo and Careers, please send them an email and let them know what you need.
 We’ll always do our best to help.

 Are there any updated sources of support for mental health in the current situation?